Invoke a Method

 }

 For static methods you do not need an instance of the class to invoke them.
-Instead you need to pass the class itself as the first argument to .invoke.
+Instead, the first argument is ignored.
+You can pass null1.

 import java.lang.reflect.InvocationTargetException;